niehusst/net-go/backend/README.md

 As per the Gin library setup instructions, Golang v1.13+ is required to run this app.

-Run `go get .` when located within the project root to download all the Go module deps.
+Run `go get .` when located within the repo root to download all the Go module deps.

 You can run the server on localhost by running in the terminal (also from project root):